Current accounts and savings accounts serve different purposes – see how they work and what they can do for you.

 - debit cards

-- overdraft facilities
+- an overdraft facility

 - Direct Debit and standing order facilities